-Warrior Care Packs and R&R Duffels: In response to feedback received through a survey sent to USO Centers worldwide, Warrior Care Packs and R&R Duffels were created to support our nation's wounded, ill and injured in the field and at home.
-Warrior Care Packs contain clothing and toiletry items and are distributed to wounded, ill, and injured service members recovering at military medical facilities in Europe, Southwest Asia, and the U.S. R&R Duffels contain bedding, toiletries, and a few comforts of home and will be distributed through USO Centers serving remote medical facilities and medevac flights in Europe and Southwest Asia.
-We distributed 1000 of the Warrior Care Packs in 2012 and the first distribution of the R&R Duffels is planned for Spring 2013.
+Warrior Care Packs and R&R Duffels: In response to feedback received through a survey sent to USO centers worldwide, Warrior Care Packs and R&R Duffels were created to support our nation's wounded, ill and injured in the field and at home.
+Warrior Care Packs contain clothing and toiletry items and are distributed to wounded, ill, and injured troops recovering at military medical facilities in Europe, Southwest Asia, and the U.S. R&R Duffels contain bedding, toiletries, and a few comforts of home and are distributed through USO centers serving remote medical facilities and medevac flights in Europe and Southwest Asia.

-Project Sanctuary: Active duty, veteran and wounded warrior families participate in six-day therapeutic retreat in the mountains of Colorado.
+Project Sanctuary: Active duty, veteran and wounded warrior families participate in six-day therapeutic retreats in the mountains of Colorado.
 The focus is on supporting the family as a whole unit.
-The retreats utilize therapeutic recreation as a way to reconnect and reintegrate along with sessions in "healthy marriages" and "finance."
-Past retreat successes have strengthened the founding principles that healing takes time and requires the family to be together in an environment in which they feel comfortable.
+The retreats use therapeutic recreation as a way to reconnect and reintegrate along with sessions in "healthy marriages" and "finance."
+Past retreat successes have strengthened the founding principles that healing takes time and requires the family to be together in a comfortable environment.
 Activities include horseback riding, hiking, fishing, snow skiing, art and all sessions carry a therapeutic component tailored to each individual's physical and emotional needs.
-In 2012, the USO provided 24 military families the opportunity to participate in Project Sanctuary Retreats.
 This year the USO will support nearly a dozen retreats.

-game on Nation: The USO and game on Nation are working together to provide resiliency support for medical providers, caregivers and mortuary affairs staff that are often the silent heroes who assist our recovering service members and families of the fallen.
-Through the use of improvisation and laughter, game on Nation facilitates half-day trainings for various military units.
+game on Nation: The USO and game on Nation are working together to provide resiliency support for medical providers, caregivers and mortuary affairs staff who are often the silent heroes who assist our recovering service members and families of the fallen.
+Through the use of improvisation and laughter, game on Nation facilitates half-day trainings sessions for military units.
+This year the USO will bring game on Nation to work with caregivers, military commands, special operation units and military hospital staff.
+Upcoming game on Nation presentations will include USO Caregivers Conference, Altus Air Force Base, USO Fort Drum Resiliency Fair and Regional Care Coordinators training for the Air Force.